Lectures for a New Year: A Physics Classic from 1960

 Ivey and Hume also worked on the classic CBC TV series The Nature of Things.
 You can see more recent incarnations of the series from the CBC.
 The pair also wrote a book about physics (in two volumes) on the topic, though it's a little tricky to buy copies these days -- each volume goes for more than a hundred bucks on Amazon!
 Check for it in your local library instead (I found a library copy just ten miles away!).

 I haven't been able to find a transcript of this talk.
 The only option I've found is to enable YouTube's automated captioning system, which frankly doesn't work very well with this fuzzy audio.
+UPDATE: here is a transcript, though you need access to the American Journal of Physics (usually best done achieved via a library).

 Suggest a Lecture